Explore the Discovery of Kirkdale Cave

 It is very likely that human activity played a part in the extinction of cave hyenas.
 Humans also hunted wolves to extinction in this country, which is one of the reasons that animals like red deer have no natural predators here.

 Some people think we should reintroduce some predators like wolves.
-How would you feel about wolves living on the North York Moors?
+How would you feel about wolves living near you?
 What would the benefits be?
 Short debates are a great way to brainstorm ideas.

 Introduce the debate motion: We should reintroduce wolves to the North York Moors (or an area near you).